-Firstly let me say, I love my wine and and I love bubbles.
+Firstly let me say, I love my red wine and I love my bubbles.
 I love a drink with friends as much as the next person, but I know not to drink to excess, and not to drink too often.

 Occasional drinks with friends and family is a wonderful way to celebrate, relax, unwind and socialise.
 As long as alcohol is consumed in moderation and you choose low carb options, you can still enjoy alcohol.